Band matrix: Applications

 In numerical analysis, matrices from finite element or finite difference problems are often banded.
 Such matrices can be viewed as descriptions of the coupling between the problem variables; the banded property corresponds to the fact that variables are not coupled over arbitrarily large distances.
 Such matrices can be further divided – for instance, banded matrices exist where every element in the band is nonzero.
-These often arise when discretising one-dimensional problems.

 Problems in higher dimensions also lead to banded matrices, in which case the band itself also tends to be sparse.
 For instance, a partial differential equation on a square domain (using central differences) will yield a matrix with a bandwidth equal to the square root of the matrix dimension, but inside the band only 5 diagonals are nonzero.
 Unfortunately, applying Gaussian elimination (or equivalently an LU decomposition) to such a matrix results in the band being filled in by many non-zero elements.

 Band storage

 Band matrices are usually stored by storing the diagonals in the band; the rest is implicitly zero.